6 Brilliant Ways to Learn German in Berlin

 - 6 Remarkable Resources to Learn German in Berlin

 Are you wondering why you should bother going all the way to Berlin to learn German?
 That’s a fair question!

 Being in the country where your target language is spoken gives you the chance to completely immerse yourself in the language and culture.
 You’ll be constantly surrounded by native speakers and use all of those German slang words and idioms you’ve been practicing!

 Plus, experiencing German culture can help you better understand the language and its many quirks, especially those unique to the Berlin area.
 The Berliners speak with a very distinctive accent and being around them will help you develop it yourself—you never know, you might come home and sound like ein echter Berliner (a true Berliner)!

 You’ll also pick up all the vocab that’s in the Berlinerisch dialect.
 By the time you go home, you should’ve learned enough cool Berlin words to impress your teacher back home!

 How to Get the Most out of Your Experience in Berlin

 You might think that learning German in Berlin is as simple as just turning up and chatting with the locals.
 But actually, you’ll have to put in a lot more elbow grease to make sure all this extra practice really sticks!
 You can’t hang around all the top tourist spots all the time—you’d just end up speaking English to all the other English-speaking tourists!

-You really need to make the effort to hang out with German speakers.
+Once you’re in Berlin, you really need to make the effort to hang out with German speakers.
 The less English they speak, the better.
 That way, you’re forced to use your German skills.